 Contact an Apple infringement Defense Law Firm

-If you received a letter from Apple, or Kirkpatrick Townsend (a power intellectual property law firm from New York), with an attachment from the U.S. Customs and Border Protection (copied to Apple in Cupertino, California), you need to take this letter seriously.
+If you received a letter from Apple, or Kirkpatrick Townsend (a powerhouse intellectual property law firm from New York), with possibly an attachment from the U.S. Customs and Border Protection (copied to Apple in Cupertino, California), you need to take this letter seriously.
 Serious ramifications exist for IP infringement (patents, trademarks, copyrights, trade secrets) and civil and criminal penalties can apply depending upon the magnitude of the infringement or counterfeits.

 All calls are confidential whether you retain us or not.
 For most non-litigation cases we are able to structure low flat rate legal fees to help both small businesses and startups.
 Our firm was established in 2004 and we have helped many small and mid-sized businesses and have defended many companies and individuals (in over 250 federal court cases).